-If you want to produce a Canonical-OER encoding, you can choose to do so at runtime by invoking setCanonicalMode(true) on the encode buffer.
-This is different from the approach used with some other encoding rules, where the canonical variety of encoding is chosen at compile-time using an ASN1C command line option.
+If you want to produce a Canonical-OER encoding, you can choose to do so either at code generation time by specifying the -coer switch or at runtime by invoking setCanonicalMode(true) on the encode buffer.

 The concept of reusing Java objects for OER encoding is the same as was described previously for BER encoding.
 Basically, all that needs to be done is the creation of a single OER encode buffer object and an object corresponding to the ASN.1 data type to be encoded outside of the processing loop.
 These objects can then be reused to encode each instance of the messages to be sent.
 After each message is encoded, the OER buffer must be reset for the next message by using the reset method.
 See the section on reuse of objects in the BER encoding section for a more thorough discussion and sample code on using this capability.